scikit-hep/iminuit/doc/faq.rst

 A `print_level=2` or higher activates internal debug messages directly from C++ MINUIT, which we cannot capture and print nicely in a Jupyter notebook, sorry.

-Is it possible to stop :ref:`iminuit` by setting a tolerance for changes in the minimised function or the parameters?
+Is it possible to stop iminuit by setting a tolerance for changes in the minimised function or the parameters?
 --------------------------------------------------------------------------------------------------------------------------

 No. MINUIT only uses the `Estimated Distance to Minimum`_ (EDM) stopping criterion.
 It stops, if the difference between the actual function value at the estimated minimum location and the estimated function value at that location, based on MINUIT's internal parabolic approximation of the function, is small.
 This criterion depends strongly on the numerically computed first and second derivatives.
 Therefore, problems with MINUIT's convergence are often related to numerical issues when the first and second derivatives are computed.